RSS : Java Glossary

 Most of the fields are pretty obvious.
 You can learn details about the many optional fields.

-The ttl field means Time To Live in minutes, how long a copy of your feed could be cached before it should be considered stale.
+The TTL (Time To Live) in minutes, how long a copy of your feed could be cached before it should be considered stale.

-The optional guid (not guide) stands for: globally unique identifier.
-It is a string that uniquely identifies the item.
+The optional GUID (Globally Unique Identifier) (not guide) is a string that uniquely identifies the item.
 When present, software reading your feed can use this unique string to determine if an item is new.
-In my HTML Static macros implementatin, I created it by computing a MD5 digesh of the website, feed, link, title and publish date giving 16 bytes (256 bits) which I display display as a 32-digit hex number.
-You want a globally unique id, not just unique within the file, unique within the feed over time or unique over your entire website.
-It is not used to fetch the item.
-If you say:
+In my HTML (Hypertext Markup Language) Static macros implementatin, I created it by computing a MD5 digest of the website, feed, link, title and publish date giving 16 bytes (256 bits) which I display display as a 32-digit hex number.
+You want a globally unique id, not just unique within the file, unique within the feed over time or unique over your site:

 <!-- example of a hash-style guid -->